Marketing for Startups

 Content marketing directly relates to other marketing strategies on this list as the content created can be used in your marketing efforts on social media, in email marketing campaigns, and to increase website traffic.

 Start Email Marketing

-There has been a lot of debate as to whether email marketing remains an effective marketing tool with the introduction of social media and other digital marketing strategies.
+There has been a lot of debate as to whether email marketing remains an effective startup marketing tool with the introduction of social media and other digital marketing strategies.
 While there is a litany of other digital marketing strategies available to entrepreneurs today, email marketing remains one of the most effective, acting as a direct line to customers.

 The first step to kick-starting a successful email marketing campaign is to build your email list.
 The good news is many customers want to know when you are having sales or product launches and will sign up for an email list to receive the information.
-However, there are a few ways to attract other customers that may not sign up on their own:
+However, there are a few ways to attract other potential customers that may not sign up on their own:

 - Offer incentives such as discounts, shipping deals, or free trials as a motive for customers to sign up for email marketing.

 - Write and deliver a newsletter with engaging content.

 - Offer first access to sales and product launches to email subscribers.

 If you’re interested in launching an email marketing campaign but lack the time or experience to craft promotional emails and newsletters, hiring an email marketing service or email marketing professional may be a perfect solution.
 Email marketers are well-versed in growing a business’s email list, designing eye-catching emails, and filling them with content that accurately represents your brand and appeals to your customer base.